top of page

 • Richard H Law 1868 - 1900

-However we see that Frances H Law is his wife (could H stand for Holland?) is aged 33 born Hadleigh.
+However we see that Frances Henrietta Law is his wife and aged 33.
+She was born in Hadleigh.
 Also in the house is Mary A Law – Richard’s sister (???)
 First time I have seen a sister).
-She is working as a grocer’s shopwoman.
-She is aged 27, born in Ireland.
-And here too is Fanny aged 2, born in Colchester.
+She was working as a grocer’s shopwoman, aged 27, born in Ireland.
+And here too was Fanny aged 2, born in Colchester.
 And finally Havelock (W?) a son aged 1 month.

 How long did Richard work as a grocer and a draper – he who is a carpenter and a builder???